-A report commissioned by the Department of Health found that alcohol-related illness cost the healthcare system €800 million in 2013.
+A separate review, commissioned by the Department of Health, found that alcohol-related illness cost the healthcare system €800 million in 2013.

-The report estimated that alcohol-related crime cost €686 million and alcohol-related road accidents cost €258 million.
+The report, by Dr Ann Hope, estimated that alcohol-related crime cost €686 million and alcohol-related road accidents cost €258 million.

 Meanwhile, the cost of lost economic output due to alcohol was estimated to have been €641 million in 2013, with €195 million due to absenteeism; €185 million due to accidents at work, and €65 million due to premature mortality.

 The report, by Dr Ann Hope, outlines the economic costs of deaths, illness and crime attributable to alcohol misuse in Ireland and estimates that the overall cost to Irish society in 2013 was €2.35 billion.

 The estimated cost of alcohol harm of €2.35 billion in 2013 is a significant reduction on the figure of €3.7 billion estimated for 2007 in a comprehensive report published in 2010.